 From the summit, head NE through a partly burned Kermes Oak forest towards the lowest point in the ridge.
 Drop down to a flat area and, after 15 to 20 minutes,

-a path appears with occasional cairns and red splodges.
-This path avoids the highest points, traversing the seaward side of most of
+a path appears with occasional cairns.
+This path avoids the highest points, usually traversing the seaward side of the crest.

 For the continuation to Almendron see below.